microsoft/scitt-ccf-ledger/docs/reproducibility.md

 ### Security policy and container image

-`Host data` contains the hash of the security policy, so we should be able to:
+`Host data` contains the hash of the security policy, but we do not have the steps to obtain the policy yet.
-- (TODO) build the docker image and create the same policy from it, or
-- (TODO) download the policy using the HTTP API, once it is available